APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-aftermath.md

 	- "The violence of the melee and encampment takedown was predictable, he said, looking at what was happening at Columbia University and other protest hot spots at the time — but UCLA was operating in reactive mode."

 	- "“We have to stop playing checkers where you’re waiting for something to happen and respond,” he said.
 “With chess, you’re constantly looking four, five moves down the board to anticipate what will happen so you can either avoid it or better respond to it.”"

-- He was hired temporarily

-- Still no report on April 30th

-- His position was just extended

-	- Paid a huge bloated salary

-- More militarization, more security

-- DB on Oct 7th?
-Did counter-protesters show up?

 ### Arrests